-When choosing to invest in an Enterprise Resource Planning (ERP) solution, it’s important to consider all the facts and take into account the features you will need in order to help your business grow efficiently.
-So often though, companies move quickly and without thought, rushing into a choice based on the wrong features.
+When choosing to invest in an Enterprise Resource Planning (ERP) solution, it’s important to consider all the facts and take into account the features you will really need in order to help your business grow efficiently.
+So often though, companies move quickly and without thought, rushing into a choice based on the wrong capabilities.

 Focus on features that will give you a competitive advantage, particular to your industry or sector, or one that provides an easy fix to any business processes you are currently struggling with (and one that will continuously fix those issues).